-Here is how the HYDROSAL process solves this problem: It takes the least valuable salt fraction, the fines, and dissolves them in a small amount of water, forming pure saturated brine.
+Here is how the HYDROSAL® process solves the problem of maximising the salt purification by employing very pure brine and minimising the salt losses at the same time: It takes the least valuable salt fraction, the fines, and dissolves them in a small amount of water, forming pure saturated brine.
 Then it allows the brine to flow - slowly and upwards, counter-currently - through a layer of downwards moving salt crystals.
 Each salt crystal is completely encompassed by the pure brine so that every soluble solid impurity has the opportunity and time to dissolve.
 Also the impurities entrapped in the crevices have enough time to leave.